ember-admin/ember-cli-admin/README.md

   fileuploads: ["avatar", "avatars"]
 });
 ```
-Then you need to make Avatar adapter like this:
+Then add an Avatar adapter like this:

 ```javascript
 //app/adapters/avatar.js